-A project is a vehicle to deliver benefits to their stakeholders.
+A project is a vehicle to deliver benefits to its stakeholders.
 These benefits include improved quality, reduced cost of production, better customer service, increased customer retention and so on.

 Identifying, describing and measuring these benefits is called benefits management.
 Having a benefits management plan lets project managers maximize these outcomes for the organization and stakeholders, and it’s part of any successful project management plan.